phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Phidata is a toolkit for building AI Applications by letting LLMs call functions to achieve tasks.
+Phidata is a framework for building Autonomous AI by letting LLMs call functions to achieve tasks.

 Given a task, an LLM can achieve it by calling functions.
 For example, to answer a question from a PDF, an LLM can call a function to search a knowledge base, synthesize the results and return the answer.